sharetribe/flex-docs/src/docs/howto-users-and-authentication/implement-delete-user/index.md

 shows the count of unfinished transactions, and if the user is deleted, they are immediately logged out.

-This cookbook is based on the FTW-daily template and `flex-default-process`.
-As you implement the cookbook, you will need to review the transaction processes used on your marketplace to see which transitions count as non-final transitions, i.e. ones where you do not want to allow the user to delete their profile.
+This how-to guide is based on the FTW-daily template and `flex-default-process`.
+As you implement the guide, you will need to review the transaction processes used on your marketplace to see which transitions count as non-final transitions, i.e. ones where you do not want to allow the user to delete their profile.